RedTurtle/redturtle.rssservice/README.rst

 RSS block
 ---------

-There is a service "**@get_rss_from_block**" that need to be called on a content with blocks with a valid *block_id*.

-The service will get all configured sources, fetch data and return a list of sorted feeds by date.
+There is a service "**@rss_mixer_data**" that accept a list of sources and limit, and return a list of sorted feeds by date.

+This service only accept POST calls and accept following parameters:

+- limit: the number of items to show (default 20)
+- feeds: a list of objects like this: {"url": "url-of-the-feed", "source": "A custom label"}

 For example::

-    > curl -i http://localhost:8080/Plone/my-page/@get_rss_from_block?block_id=123456 -H 'Accept: application/json'
+    > curl -i -X POST http://localhost:8080/Plone/@rss_mixer_data -H 'Accept: application/json' -H 'Content-Type: application/json' --data-raw '{"limit":5, "feeds": [{"url": "url-of-the-feed", "source": "A custom label"}]}'

 Will reply with something like this::